frederic-perez/AmE-dictionary/data/idioms.md

 __all the rage__ _slang_ Very popular. _Disco music was all the rage in the 1970s._
 __all things considered__ :two::hammer:
 __all too often__ :three: Too frequently. _We see this problem all too often._
-__all-out war__ Unrestricted fighting or conflict.
+__all-out war__ :two: Unrestricted fighting or conflict.
 This phrase can be used literally or hyperbolically. _I fear that an invasion will lead to all-out war._ _It is all-out war right now for that empty corner office._
 __all-out__ :two: Taking, requiring, or using all of one’s effort or resources toward something; complete, total, or all-encompassing. _I’ve been stuck in this cubicle for years now.
 I’m ready for an all-out adventure somewhere!_
 __all-time high__
 __all-you-can-eat__